Safi222/CareerFit/README.md

 4. `Search`: Enables job searches.
 5. `Value`: Highlights the application's core values.
 6. `AboutUs`: Provides information about the team and project.
-7. `Footer`: Includes links copyright details and contact information.
+7. `Footer`: Includes links, copyright details, and contact information.
 8. `Jobs`: Displays job listings.
 9. `Profile`: Provides an overview of user activity and stats.
 10. `CVPilot`: Helps users build and upload their CVs.